madJohnZhang/formation/README.md

 1. add the class of decentralized position esimation. extract the position estimation class as the parent class with the centralized and the decentralized inheriting publicly.
 2.

+#### 2020.05.11

+Plan for experiment
+1. buy two carts and backup XBees, install equipment of the third drone.
+2. fix the control para of yaw, add the height control.
+3. add the discrete integral of the horizontal control under formation of two agents(one in the air, one on the ground), since for now the drone is controlled by velocity while the control logic is accelaration.
+4. test the formation of three UAVs under the centralized setting.
+5. the decentralized setting.
+6. obstacle avoidance.

+#### 2020.05.15

+notes: create computation network.